Yandex Cloud

 • Examples

-You can create backups and use the existing backups to restore clusters.
+You can create backups and use existing backups to restore your clusters.

-Additionally, Yandex StoreDoc creates automatic daily backups.
-You can set the backup start time and retention period.
+Yandex StoreDoc automatically creates a daily backup.
+For this backup, you can configure the start time and retention period.

 Restoring a cluster from a backupRestoring a cluster from a backup